scubamuc/wiki-md/CODE collabora in docker.md

 # CODE collabora on Docker (Portainer)

 Install Docker Portainer on host.
 Create a DNS entry for subdomain `office.mydomain.xyz`.
-Create a proxy host on port 9980 for port 443 on your reverse proxy pointing to that host and get the domain name encrypted.
+Create a proxy host on your reverse proxy for port 9980 pointing to port 443 and get the domain name encrypted.

 ## Docker Portainer Stack: